spotify/helios/docs/how_to_deploy.md

   `--name NAME`            hostname to register as (default system's fqdn)

-  `--domain DOMAIN`        Service registration domain.
+  `--domain DOMAIN`        Optional.
+Service registration domain.
+Used for the agent to register deployed jobs in the service registrar.

   `--service-registry SERVICE_REGISTRY`
+                         Optional.
 Service registry address.
-Overrides domain.
+Used for the agent to register deployed jobs in the service registrar.

-  `--service-registrar-plugin PATH_TO_PLUGIN` Service registration plugin used to register running conatiners with an external service (EtcD for example).
-These are not well documented yet or open sourced.
+  `--service-registrar-plugin PATH_TO_PLUGIN` Optional.
+Service registration plugin used to register running conatiners with an external service (EtcD for example).
+These are not well documented yet.
+Used for the agent to register deployed jobs in the service registrar.

   `--zk ZK`                zookeeper connection string (default: localhost:2181) Can include multiple zookeeper hosts (example: `zookeeper1.example.com:2181,zookeeper2.example.com:2181,zookeeper3.example.com:2181`).